rmupap/rmupap.github.io/index.md

 <p class="message">

-<strong>NOTE CONCERNING ACCREDITATION:</strong>  We are early in the stages of program development.
-To learn details about the accreditation process for new programs, including timeline considerations, please <a href="/accreditation">read carefully through our comprehensive accreditation page by clicking here</a>.
+<strong>NOTE CONCERNING ACCREDITATION:</strong>  The ARC-PA has granted **Accreditation-Provisional** status to the **Rocky Mountain University of Health Professions Physician Assistant Program** sponsored by **Rocky Mountain University of Health Professions**.
+For more details, please <a href="/accreditation">refer to our accreditation page by clicking here</a>.

 </p>